Alexa Knierim: 2021–2022 season: Beijing Olympics and World Champions

 Knierim/Frazier entered the 2022 U.S. Championships as the favorites to win and repeat as national champions.
 They had been the U.S. pair with the best results, the highest scores, and the most consistent scoring ability across an extended period leading into Nationals.
 After arriving at the competition, Frazier began to feel unwell, and he tested positive for COVID-19 on January 5, the day before the short program.
 The pair was forced to withdraw from the competition, and Frazier shared an emotional video message in which he expressed his devastation over not being able to compete.
 As the leading U.S. pair, Knierim/Frazier successfully petitioned and earned an Olympic spot.
-On January 9, they were named to the 2022 U.S. Olympic team and the 2022 World team, and Frazier stated he felt “100 percent back to normal.”
-Knierim added, “I am super honored and grateful to be named to the team with Brandon.
+On January 9, they were named to the 2022 U.S. Olympic team and the 2022 World team, and Frazier stated he felt "100 percent back to normal."
+Knierim added, "I am super honored and grateful to be named to the team with Brandon.
 I believe the best is yet to come.
-We were so ready and prepared to compete here this week, it was devastating for us, but obviously, right now, we’re on cloud nine."
+We were so ready and prepared to compete here this week, it was devastating for us, but obviously, right now, we're on cloud nine."
 This was to be Frazier's first Olympic appearance, while Knierim became the first U.S. pair skater to make two Olympic teams in 20 years.

 At the 2022 Winter Olympics in February, Knierim/Frazier were the American pair entry in the figure skating team event and helped the U.S. team win the silver medal.
+However following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
+In January 2024, the Court of Arbitration for Sport disqualified her, and the gold medal was awarded to the U.S. team in August 2024.
 They placed a strong third in the short program segment with a clean skate and earned a new personal best score of 75.00 points.
 They then finished fifth in the free skate segment.
 In the pair event, Knierim/Frazier placed sixth, which was the best result by a U.S. pair in 20 years.
 They skated a clean short program and were in sixth place after that segment.
 In the free skate, they delivered another strong program and earned a new personal best score of 138.45 and a new personal best total score of 212.68.
 These scores surpassed their own records for the highest scores ever achieved by a U.S. pair under the international judging system.
 Frazier called the experience a "true dream come true."